Beerhouse Act 1830: Provisions

-Legacy
+Subsequent developments

 The act's supporters hoped that, by increasing competition in the brewing and sale of beer, and thus the lowering its price, the population might be weaned off more alcoholic drinks such as gin.
 But it proved to be controversial, as it removed the lucrative monopoly many local magistrates had to regulate local trade in alcohol, and as it did not apply retrospectively to those who already ran public houses.
 It was also denounced as promoting drunkenness.

 By 1841, licences under the new law had been issued to 45,500 commercial brewers.
-One factor in the act was the dismantling of provisions for detailed recording of licences, which were restored by subsequent regulatory legislation: the Wine and Beerhouse Act 1869 and the Wine and Beerhouse Act Amendment Act 1870.
-The act was often amended, notably in 1834 and 1840.
+One factor in the act was the dismantling of provisions for detailed recording of licences, which were restored by subsequent regulatory legislation: the Wine and Beerhouse Act 1869 (32 & 33 Vict. c.
+27) and the Wine and Beerhouse Act Amendment Act 1870 (33 & 34 Vict. c.
+29).
+The act was often amended, notably by the Beerhouse Act 1834 (4 & 5 Will.
+4. c.
+85) and 1840.

 The passage of the act during the reign of King William IV led to many taverns and public houses being named in his honour, and he remains "the most popular monarch among pub names".

-Repeal

-The final remaining provisions of the act were repealed on 11 November 1993, by the Statute Law (Repeals) Act 1993 (c.
-50), s.
-1(1), Sch.
-1 Pt.
-XIII Group I.
+The whole act was repealed by section 1(1) of, and group I of part XIII of schedule 1 to, the Statute Law (Repeals) Act 1993, which came into force on 5 November 1993.